j3ffyang/langchain_project_book/README.md

 # LangChain Project Handbook
+# This project has been moved to https://github.com/esseai/langchain_project_handbook

 Welcome to the [LangChain Project Handbook](https://j3ffyang.github.io/langchain_project_book)!
 This document serves as a comprehensive guide to the LangChain framework, detailing its features, functionalities, and my personal experiences with real-world applications.
 <!-- Table of Contents